NYPL/metadata-documentation/workflows/remediation/restructuring.md

    1. The book or book-like object is fully digitized
    1. The existing item records within the collection or container do not include unique item-level metadata that is necessary to retain
       1. One indication of non-unique metadata is when the collection or container record and all item records within it share the same [title element](/metadata-documentation/metadata/element/title/)
-   1. The [Interim Manager, Metadata Services](/metadata-documentation/contact/#our-team) has confirmed consolidation is appropriate
+   1. The [Manager, Metadata Services](/metadata-documentation/contact/#our-team) has confirmed consolidation is appropriate
 1. Create a new ClickUp task in [Remediation Projects 🔒](https://app.clickup.com/2305128/v/l/26b38-3903) and populate the custom fields
    1. **Status**:
       1. **Idea** for tasks that could be worked on in the future